 - Identifies goods or services as being from a particular source

 What We Do

 The Rodman Law Group will work with you to consider your trademark options, including assistance with selecting the mark or marks you wish to use.
 We will evaluate whether the mark can be legally protected and will advise you of any potential we see for future similarities in your industry, assessing how difficult it will be to protect your mark and the strength of the mark.
 We then perform the necessary clearance searches in advance of filing for Trademark Registration with the US Patent and Trademark Office.
 We assure that all of the information is correct and in order, including format of the mark, identification of the goods and/or services to which the mark or marks will apply, and proper basis for filing the mark.
 Hiring a patent attorney to assist you can prevent future problems or pitfalls with your trademark, but will also increase your chances of successful registration.
 Once we’ve submitted your mark for consideration, we will work with you and the US Patent and Trademark Office (USPTO) to respond to any required follow up actions and provide timely solutions for correcting any problems with the registration.
 After your mark is approved, we will continue to provide you with counsel as it relates to compliance, maintenance of trademark registration, and any other future trademark needs you may have.

-Contact us today to discuss your trademark needs.
+Contact us today to discuss how The Rodman Law Group can assist you with the copyrighting process and all your trademark needs.